 - In a large mixing bowl of an electric mixer cream butter until fluffy, about 5 -8 minutes.
 Add in salt.
-Slowly add in confectioners' sugar and continue creaming until well blended.
+Add 1 cup of confectioners' sugar; beat until well combine.

 - Add Dulce de Leche La Lechera, vanilla, and 3 tablespoons of heavy cream.
 Blend on low speed until moistened.
 If necessary, add 1 more tablespoon of heavy cream until you reach the desired consistency.
 Continue beating at high speed until frosting is smooth and fluffy.